kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 more complex constraints.
 While we expect the cache to always be on, many pods will not be able to take advantage of it.
  * We are not adding gang scheduling of any kind in this KEP.
-This is purely a performance improvement, although we hope the work on this KEP will help us with gang scheduling as we build it.
+This is purely a performance improvement without adding dependency on the Workload API [KEP-4671](https://github.com/kubernetes/enhancements/pull/5558), although we hope the work on this KEP will help us with gang scheduling as we build it.

 ## Proposal